Cartography-jpl/geocal/README.md

 * [ECOSTRESS](https://github.jpl.nasa.gov/ecostress/ecostress-level1)
 * [OCO-3](https://github.jpl.nasa.gov/OCO/oco3-level1)

-Because this has been a few times, we've created a skeleton that can be used to get started.
+Because this has been done a few times, we've created a skeleton that can be used to get started.
 This skeleton has some placeholder code that can be removed when you have other examples (e.g., example C++ code).